 To simulate biased learning conditions, we manually introduced gender-emotional imbalance in the training and development sets.
 Specifically, for each emotion category, we skewed the gender ratio to approximately 1:20 \cite{lin2025mitigatingsubgroupdisparitiesmultilabel}.
 Please note that the information about bias is not used in the proposed approach.
 Table~\ref{tab:cremad_distribution} provides an example of this imbalance configuration in the CREMA-D dataset.
 The test sets were kept unchanged, following the original splits, and serve as unbiased references for evaluation.

 While demographic labels are not used during model training, we utilized available metadata during evaluation to compute fairness metrics.
 The three datasets differ in their demographic coverage and the scope of fairness analysis.
 The CREMA-D included annotations for gender, age, and race, enabling evaluation on multiple demographic axes.
-The MSP-Podcast and MSP-IMPROV only provided gender metadata, thus fairness evaluation on these datasets was restricted to gender-based analysis.
-In addition, the CREMA-D and MSP-IMPROV were partitioned into five and six folds, respectively, following a cross-validation setting in the EMO-SUPERB \cite{Wu_2024}.
+The MSP-Podcast and MSP-IMPROV only provided gender metadata; thus, fairness evaluation on these datasets was restricted to gender-based analysis.
+In addition, CREMA-D was partitioned into five folds and MSP-IMPROV into six folds, respectively, following the cross-validation setting in EMO-SUPERB \cite{Wu_2024}.